pacuna/dckerize/README.md

 The application folder will also be mounted inside the container, so you can work as you normally do locally and see the changes reflected immediately inside the container.

-Now you can go inside the container and run the typical rails commands for interacting with your application.
+Now you can go inside the container and run the typical Rails commands for interacting with your application.

-For getting the app container's name run:
+To get the app container's name run:

     $ docker ps

 This will show you all the running containers.
-Choose the one that's running your app and go inside by running:
+Choose the one that's running your app and go inside by executing:

     $ docker exec -it CONTAINER_NAME bash